GaoFan98/bitfinex-p2p-exchange/README.md

 - Creates log files for all components

 No additional steps are required - everything is handled for you.
-(I added logs files example just in case, but when you run the script, it will anyway remove the logs file and replace with the new ones)

 ## Troubleshooting